roflanKisel/todo-web-app/README.md

 ---

-### Starting services for development purposes
+### Starting services for development purposes :briefcase:

-Web API server and Web (React App + Server) can be started by this command
+Web API server and Web (React App + Server) can be started by the commands below

 #### Using npm
 ```shell